Lazarus-org/dj-announcement-api/docs/index.rst

 |br|

-The `dj-announcement-api` is a powerful Django package designed to streamline the management and distribution of announcements at the API level.
-With this package, users can create rich, categorized announcements and target specific audiences, while also setting precise publication and expiration dates
+The `dj-announcement-api <https://github.com/lazarus-org/dj-announcement-api/>`_ is a versatile Django package developed by Lazarus to simplify the management and distribution of announcements via a robust API.

+The package allows users to create and manage detailed, categorized announcements, target specific audiences, and schedule announcements with customizable publication and expiration dates.
+It offers flexibility, scalability, and performance optimizations, making it ideal for dynamic needs in modern Django applications.

 Supported Versions
 ------------------